hackerscomputer/veeam-monitor/README.md

 if Backup is not older then 3 day otherwise it generate "Error" "Last Backup: xxx hour/day ago"

-It also handle some warning and error
+It also handle some warning and error and no backup information

 Inside "Veeam Monitor" Event Folder there is always one single event